deokwons9004dev/IS2710-DB-Project/WORKPAD.md

     - This should act as a prelimiary defense against non-purchased customers trying to start a case on the product.
     - But this should also be chceked within the SQL file using the CHECK constraint.

-- **(CUS) A "Create New Case" page that allows a product-purchased customer to start a case against the product (ex.
-GET http://project.com/customer/createcase)**
+- **GET http://project.com/customer/createcase/%PD_ID% - A "Create New Case" page that allows a product-purchased customer to start a case against the product.**
     - The page will have a form like-structure (label and value), with a "Submit" button at the very button.
         - __summary__: A basic title describing the issue.
             - ex) ``` Summary: My router can't connect to 5GHz networks.```